 Wrapped in grey glass and rising 61 stories, One Dalton Street is Boston’s third-tallest building.
-Already a fixture in the city’s skyline and its Back Bay neighbourhood, the skyscraper houses the new Four Seasons hotel that debuted in April.
+A fixture in the city’s skyline and its Back Bay neighbourhood, the skyscraper is home to Four Seasons Hotel One Dalton Street, Boston.

 Steps from traveller magnets like Symphony Hall, Copley Plaza, Newbury Street, the Reflecting Pool at Christian Science Plaza and Fenway Park, the Hotel itself is destined for Instagram fame.
 The exterior invites the eye, and so do its striking interior design elements, such as the beautiful abstract figure by Rainer Lagemann that magically floats above the curved swimming pool.